ponyorm/pony/README.md

 Online tool for database design
 -------------------------------

 Pony ORM also has the Entity-Relationship Diagram Editor which is a great tool for prototyping.
-You can create your database diagram online at [https://editor.ponyorm.com](https://editor.ponyorm.com), generate the database schema based on the diagram and start working with the database using declarative queries in seconds.
+You can create your database diagram online at [https://editor.ponyorm.com](https://editor.ponyorm.com), generate the database schema based on the diagram, and start working with the database using declarative queries in seconds.

 Documentation
 -------------

-Documenation is available at [https://docs.ponyorm.org](https://docs.ponyorm.org) The documentation source is avaliable at [https://github.com/ponyorm/pony-doc](https://github.com/ponyorm/pony-doc).
+Documentation is available at [https://docs.ponyorm.org](https://docs.ponyorm.org) The documentation source is avaliable at [https://github.com/ponyorm/pony-doc](https://github.com/ponyorm/pony-doc).
-Please create new documentation related issues [here](https://github.com/ponyorm/pony-doc/issues) or make a pull request with your improvements.
+Please create new documentation-related issues [here](https://github.com/ponyorm/pony-doc/issues) or make a pull request with your improvements.

 License